acm-uiuc/til/_til/rails/conditional-class-selectors-in-haml.md

+---
-# Conditional Class Selectors in Haml
+title: Conditional Class Selectors in Haml
+category: rails
+---

 You can assign a class selector to a tag in HAML like so: